dinesshbsc/E-CryptoCoin/README.md

 # E-CryptoCoin
-Top crypt coin predictor by analyzing history of price changes and sell/buy of volums
+Top crypt coin predictor by analyzing history of price changes and sell/buy of volumes